What Are the 4 Bases in a Relationship & Their Meaning

 2. Second base: Growing physical closeness

-There is no set timeline or formula for progressing to second base in a relationship.
+As Grady Shumway explains, there is no set timeline or formula for progressing to second base in a relationship.
 It varies greatly based on individual preferences, cultural norms, and comfort levels regarding sexuality.

 However, prioritizing safety and mutual consent should always be a paramount consideration, regardless of the pace of physical intimacy.
 Rushing through the bases may increase the risk of emotional or physical harm.